GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

 **Coord.2D** is created, which contains the orientated coordinates, mean shape and results from PC analysis.

-The protocol for the digitalizing 3D landmarks on flakes is based on previous studies ([Archer et al. 2018](#ref-archer_geometric_2018), [2021](#ref-archer_quantifying_2021)).
+The protocol for digitalizing 3D landmarks on flakes is based on previous studies ([Archer et al. 2018](#ref-archer_geometric_2018), [2021](#ref-archer_quantifying_2021)).
 This included the positioning of a total of three fixed landmarks, 85 curve semi-landmarks, and 420